Samsung Wave 533: Body

 The phone body is made of plastic, with the screen and keyboard portions of the phone being separated by a chrome ring.
 The screen portion of the phone has 3 buttons: the menu button, and a send and end button, which are marked with a phone and a phone with a bar in between the two earpieces respectively.
 The keyboard portion of the phone has volume control buttons on the left side, and a dedicated camera activation button on the right along with a lock/power button.
 The phone was available in 3 colors: black, white, or pink.

 Screen

-The screen is a TFT LCD display that measures 3.2 inches along the diagonal, and a total surface area of 29.1 $cm^2$.
+The screen is a TFT LCD that measures 3.2 inches along the diagonal, and a total surface area of 29.1 $cm^2$.
 The surface area gives it a screen-to-body ratio of 48.4%.
 The screen has a resolution of 240×400 pixels, a 5:3 aspect ratio, a pixel density of ~146 ppi, and can display 256K colors.
 The display has a capacitive touchscreen which allows menu interaction without use of the keyboard or menu button.
 The menu UI for this phone was the TouchWiz 3.0.